Cape Coral / Fort Myers / Lee County

 How long does rescreening actually take?

 Most single-story pool cages in Cape Coral or Fort Myers take half a day to a full day depending on size and panel count.
 Two-story or oversized enclosures may run into a second day.
 Weather matters too.
 Mesh installation in high wind or rain gets rescheduled.
-Your team will give you a realistic time window when you book.
+The follow-up call should give you a realistic time window before work is scheduled.

 Can I get just one or two panels replaced instead of the whole cage?

 Yes, and often that's exactly the right move.
 If your frame is in good shape and only a few panels are blown out or torn, spot rescreening is faster and cheaper than a full job.
 If the mesh is showing consistent wear across the whole enclosure, a full rescreen usually makes more financial sense than patching repeatedly.
-We'll give you an honest read on which situation you're in.
+A screen repair professional can help you decide which situation you are in.

 What should I do if my enclosure took hurricane damage?